 Payment £150 - £350 per article (dependent on length)

 We pay promptly upon invoicing.
-50% of agreed fee on article submission and 50% on publication
+100% of agreed fee on final article submission and sign off

-As this is an international call out please do not expect to hear back on your pitch unless we decide to commission you; we are rarely able to offer individual feedback on unsuccessful submissions.
+As we operate internationally please do not expect to hear back on your pitch unless we decide to commission you; we are rarely able to offer individual feedback on unsuccessful submissions.

 At this time we're not interested in receiving photo essays and pitches which primarily feature video and audio content.